craig-mclean/band-match/README.md

-# Band-Match: Bring bands and venues together!
+# Band-Match: Bringing bands and venues together!

 ## Purpose
-This is a personal project that I am using to continue practicing the technical skills that I learnt during the DevAcademy bootcamp that I graduated from in October 2022.
+This is a personal project that I am using to continue practicing the technical skills learnt during the DevAcademy Aotearoa bootcamp that I graduated from in October 2022.

-It is a full stack app, built with Javascipt, using React/Redux and a sqlite database.
+It is a full stack app, built with Javascipt, using React/Redux and a Sqlite database.

 Will probably never be fully functional.
-Just a place for me to experiment and play!
+It's really just a place for me to continue to experiment and play!

 ## The idea